Fort Lauderdale-Hollywood International Airport, Fort Lauderdale Transportation

 Everglades Day Safari

 A trained guide discusses the past, present, and future of this unique natural resource.
-Includes a jungle cruise, nature walk, tram ride, and airboat ride.
+Safaris include a jungle cruise, nature walk, tram ride, and airboat ride.
 You will see alligators, flocking birds, feral pigs, large turtles, and many other reptiles.
 Lunch is served.
 Safaris depart Fort Lauderdale each morning at 7:45a and return at 5:30p; Adults $100, Seniors $90, Children under age 12 $80.

 PHONE: 239-472-1559